 Step 3: Determine what to include in your marketing budget

-If you’re like me, this next step will be infuriating.
+If you’re like me, this next step will be frustrating.
 What to include in a marketing budget varies from company to company.
 So much so, that there isn’t a consensus across all marketers.
-For example, less than half (47.9 percent) of companies include expenses for marketing employees in their marketing budgets.
+For example, in the 2019 CMO Survey, less than half of companies included expenses for marketing employees in their marketing budgets.
 Other companies may put marketing employee expenses into general and administrative costs, sales, or other areas.

 As you create your marketing budget, it is essential to identify what needs to be included and, more importantly, keep it consistent.
 Generally, I suggest the following is included in your marketing budget: